Involuntary Churn: The Hidden Revenue Leak Costing Subscription Brands 20-40% of Their Churn

 Layer 4: Analytics and Optimization

-Continuous improvement of your involuntary churn program requires clear measurement:
+Continuous improvement requires clear measurement.

 Why Involuntary Churn Is the Easier Problem to Solve